watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this exercise, you will de-provision any Azure resources created in support of this lab.

-1. Delete the Resource Groups in which you placed all your Azure resources
+1. Delete the Resource Groups in which you placed all your Azure resources.

    - From the Portal, navigate to the blade of your Resource Group and then select Delete in the command bar at the top.